 A fearless multi-instrumentalist, composer, vocalist, songwriter, and sound artist, Courtney Swain conjures soundscapes that surround audiences with murmuring, echoing electronics, providing a canvas for her vocals, live instruments, and witty, insightful songwriting.
 Courtney's artistic output reflects a broad range of influences and inspiration.
-Recent highlights include:

-Composing the score for “Noisefloor”: an evening-length piece commissioned by Palaver Strings and Little House Dance.
-Noisefloor premiered in December 2023 at the State Theatre (Portland, ME), with repeat performances at the Rockport Opera House (Rockport ME), Spruce Peak Arts (Stowe, VT), and a sold-out performance at the Institute of Contemporary Art (Boston, MA)
+“Noisefloor” - 75-minute composition for string orchestra and dance, commissioned by Palaver Strings and Little House Dance.
+Noisefloor premiered in December 2023 at the State Theatre (Portland, ME), with additional performances at the Rockport Opera House (Rockport ME), Spruce Peak Arts (Stowe, VT), and a sold-out performance at the Institute of Contemporary Art (Boston, MA)

 String arrangement and vocals for Philip Glass’s “Mishima” string quartet featured in FOX’s Bob’s Burgers S13.E10 “The Plight Before Christmas”

-“notes to myself”, an album of improvised introspections, recorded entirely within Habit, a Chase Bliss effect pedal, released from Chase Bliss Records
+“notes to myself” - An album of improvised introspections, recorded entirely within Habit, a Chase Bliss effect pedal, released from Chase Bliss Records

-Photo by Rich Ferri
+Photo by Mel Taing

 A decade of touring has taken Courtney to perform all over North America, Europe, and her native country, Japan.
-Bent Knee has shared the stage with Leprous, HAKEN, The Dillinger Escape Plan, The World Is A Beautiful Place & I Am No Longer Afraid To Die, Thank You Scientist, and has performed at Audio Tree, Day Trotter, Campbell Bay Music Festival, Gouveia Art Rock, FIMAV, BeardFest, ProgDreams, Burg Herzberg Festival and more.
+Bent Knee shared the stage with Leprous, HAKEN, The Dillinger Escape Plan, The World Is A Beautiful Place & I Am No Longer Afraid To Die, Thank You Scientist, and performed at Audio Tree, Day Trotter, Campbell Bay Music Festival, Gouveia Art Rock, FIMAV, BeardFest, ProgDreams, Burg Herzberg Festival and more.

-Press Quotes
+Press

 “A gorgeous blend of overwhelming vocal talent, modern keyboard techniques, and contemporary sophistication.”